PatternsTechGit/PT_GithubRepos/README.md

 -----------------
 > ### **STEP 2: Cloning Git repository in from CLI**
 >
-> 1. First we will create folder in local computer for the project
+> 1. First we will create folder for the project
 > 2. We will create another sub-folder for UI project (*BBBank_UI*)
 > ![](images/35.png)
 >